Compensatory Time > Time Off > Current Employees > HRS Home

 Earning

-Overtime is earned at time and half at the end of the work week when the total number of hours recorded on the weekly timesheet as worked exceeds 40 hours in one workweek.
+Overtime is earned at time-and-a-half at the end of the work week when the total number of hours recorded as worked exceeds 40 in one workweek.
 Overtime and Federal Compensatory Time (banked overtime) does not expire.

 Full-time and part-time exempt employees do not earn overtime but may earn state compensatory time.
 (See State Compensatory Time section)